guhwanbae/rxglib/README.md

-# rxglib
+# RxGlib
-rxglib is an adaptor to allow that rxcpp run_loop schedulers rx events on the glib event loop.
+RxGlib is an adaptor to allow that rxcpp run_loop schedulers rx events on the glib event loop.